Skills - insight - learners - leaders

 -

-Children ages 6-8 ready to strengthen foundational academic skills while continuing to grow socially and emotionally in a supportive, mixed-age community.
+Children ages 8-10 ready to deepen academic skills while growing in independence, responsibility and leadership within a collaborative community.

 As part of our model of community care, for any indoor time, masks are required.
 All learners must reliably be able to wear an N-95 or KN-95 mask.